crguezl/vuejs-components-fundamentals/gihub-profile-card/README.md

   * See file `teacher.html` at branch `profile-card` if you have doubts
 * [ ] Add the property `username` and a `user` data to the component
 * [ ] Add a hook `created` to the component.
 Inside this hook we are going to make the axios call to the GitHub API for the user info
+* [ ] Using the Vue dev tools check that the request is working and the `user` data has the expected contents
 * [ ] Using GitHub REST API you can get the user info from <https://api.github.com/users/crguezl>.
 Here are some of the fields that can be relevant for the `github-user-card` component:

   ```json